Is the ALFN a non-profit organization?

 I'm a member of the ALFN and I'm interested in getting more involved.
 How should I go about that?

 At ALFN, while we're a large organization, we pride ourselves on our "small" approach to our membership experience.
 Since our membership is held by the entire organization for our attorney/trustee and associate member classes, we encourage each member organization to assign one primary contact and then as many affiliate contacts as you'd like.
-To make the most of our volunteer and networking opportunities, each member would ideally have key people attending our events, sponsorsing throughout the year, and volunteering in at least three member groups (each member should always be represented in JPEG, WILL and one of the practice groups).
+To make the most of our volunteer and networking opportunities, each member would ideally have key people attending our events, sponsoring throughout the year, and volunteering in at least three member groups (each member should always be represented in JPEG, WILL and one of the practice groups).
 If you're doing all that, then rest assured you're on the path to maxing your member benefits.
-For quick guide, click the image below.
+For a quick guide, click the image below.

 As a member, can I access ALFN financial information and the organization's bylaws?

 Yes, the ALFN makes its foundational and guiding documents available to all ALFN members by logging into the member portal on ALFN.org.
 Each year the ALFN publishes financial information following the annual Member's Meeting at ANSWERS each July.
 Other important documents that members can and should periodically access include our policies related to Legal Updates and ANGLE contributions, networking with clients during ALFN events, and our anti-trust policies, among others.

 Where can I find information about the ALFN's annual conference, ANSWERS?

 Everything ANSWERS-related can be found on the conference's stand-alone site, ALFNANSWERS.org.
 Each spring, the website is updated with information regarding our speakers, sessions, sponsorship opportunities and much more for that year's conference.

 What kind of advocacy does the ALFN do on behalf of its members?